danielstocks/jQuery-Collapse/README.md

 ### Open all sections

-If you want, you can open all section programtically, by initializing the plugin with JavaScript (see below) and calling the open method.
+If you want, you can open all sections programmatically, by initializing the plugin with JavaScript (see below) and calling the open method.
 Here's en example using a button

 ```js
 var demo = new jQueryCollapse($("#demo")); // Initializing plugin